Shooting Stars in June–September 2026: Upcoming Meteor Showers

 • Active: August 3–28

-• Description: The Kappa Cygnids (κ-Cygnids) is an episodic meteor shower with an unknown parent body.
+• Description: The Kappa Cygnids (κ-Cygnids) are an episodic meteor shower with an unknown parent body.
 It is known for occasional bright fireballs.
-Periodic outbursts happen every 6-7 years (the latest ones were observed in 2020 and 2021).
+Periodic outbursts happen every 6-7 years.
+Enhanced activity was observed in 2007, 2014, and 2021.
+Some analyses also indicate a mild increase in activity in 2020, but it was weaker and not consistently confirmed across observing networks.

 κ-Cygnids visibility forecast